I recently saw a list of 100 reasons why homeschooling is good for families. Reasons 80-85 were all about health. And I agree!

 Don't have time for regular workouts right now?
 Try to find ways to stay active alongside your kids during the day.
-Lots of moms will enjoy an afternoon bike ride with their children, or jump on the trampoline, or play a game of kickball.
+Lots of moms will enjoy an riding bikes with their children, jumping on the trampoline, or playing a game of kickball.
 If the weather is lousy, put on some music and have a dance party instead.
 Check out Homeschool Family Fitness for more ideas.
 And don't forget to count it all as Physical Education!

 You give so much time and energy to your children as you help them be healthy in every sense of the word.
 As you serve them, I'd encourage you to pay attention to your own health as well.
 Do any of the ideas above resonate with you?
 Is there one small change you could make to further enjoy the health benefits of homeschooling?

 Want more encouragement?

 Sign up for Sonlight's bi-weekly e-newsletter

 You'll be encouraged by the words of founder Sarita Holzmann, inspired by real-life stories from other homeschoolers, pick up practical tips for the journey and more.
 Plus, you'll be the first to hear about product updates, special offers and more!